The Most and Least Debt-Ridden Places in California

 Using an anonymized sample of over 500,000 users, researchers calculated total debt balances from November 2018, December 2018 and January 2019 credit reports.
 These results were then aggregated to the California cities with a population of at least 50,000 to calculate median non-mortgage debt obligation.
 Included in this analysis researchers also found the average distribution of debts across the following debt types: auto, credit cards, personal loans, and student.

-My LendingTree is a free credit monitoring service available to the general public, regardless of their debt and credit histories, or whether they’ve pursued loans on a LendingTree platform.
-My LendingTree has over nine million users.
+LendingTree is a free credit monitoring service available to the general public, regardless of their debt and credit histories, or whether they’ve pursued loans on a LendingTree platform.
+LendingTree’s platform has over nine million users.